ESIPFed/cor/README.md

-# cor: Community Ontology Repository
+# cor: Community Ontology Repository for ESIP

-*A prototype/testing installation for the ESIP community.
+This repository is the project management repository for the Community Ontology Repository, a prototype/testing installation being deployed by MMI for the ESIP community.

-## What is the COR?

-## Related sites

-## This Site and its Workflow
+The detailed information about the COR project is provided at the [COR wiki](https://github.com/ESIPFed/cor/wiki).
+Please refer to that site for additional information on this repository.